dobromir-hristov/vuecommunity/docs/guide/learning/blogs-and-articles.md

 They write about beginner as well as more advanced topics like Testing, Component design and more.

-## Markus Oberlehner
-[Blog](https://markus.oberlehner.net/blog/) - Markus Oberlehner writes in his personal blog about Vue.js, JavaScript, CSS, Test Driven Development and Front-End Architecture in general.
-It has very well written articles, some longer than others, most of which showing specific edge cases or usage examples, that are common, yet not talked about.

 ## CSS-Tricks
 [CSS-Tricks Articles](https://css-tricks.com/tag/vue/) - CSS-Tricks is well known for its awesome demos and well written explanations and tutorials.
 Their blog is no exception, with Vue tutorials and articles, some of which are written by popular Vue enthusiasts, like Sarah Drasner her self.